whateverweb/CSS-processor/examples/README.md

 For a list of all device capabilities available as media features, see official [WURFL doc](http://scientiamobile.com/wurflCapability/tree).
 In addition to this, your custom capabilities are available, of course.

+Please see the [CSS Optimizer docs](http://docs.whateverweb.com/documentation/imports/) for more information.